 - Specifically and childishly averted by Taiga in Duel Savior Destiny.
 He says that if someone slaps him, he'd tape a thumbtack to his other cheek.
 This sums up his Slap-Slap-Kiss relationship with Lily rather well.

-- Mohandas Gandhi and Martin Luther King Jr. are both famous for practicing nonviolent resistance against oppressors.
-While this didn't make the people that oppressed them pull a Heel Face Turn, it allowed everyone else to see a clear moral contrast between the peaceful protesters and their barbaric tormentors, which drastically swayed public opinion in their favor.
+- Mahatma Gandhi and Martin Luther King Jr. are both famous for practicing nonviolent resistance against oppressors.
+While this didn't make the people that oppressed them pull a Heel-Face Turn, it allowed everyone else to see a clear moral contrast between the peaceful protesters and their barbaric tormentors, which drastically swayed public opinion in their favor.

 - It didn't work for Nelson Mandela in South Africa.
 When Mandela realised this, he moved to Plan B, sabotaging industrial targets, making sure nobody got hurt.
 Plan C was to be active resistance against the military, although he was imprisoned before that came to pass.

 - Ditto with Burma: the monks are pretty much dead now and Burma is the North Korea of Southeast Asia now.

 - It didn't work in Northern Ireland either, where protesters were fired on and killed by British troops, leading to The Troubles.